KINGFISHER PENSION SCHEME

 There is the standard pension savings Annual Allowance calculator, which can be accessed here.
 Full information regarding all the available calculators and links to further Annual Allowance calculators can be viewed here.

-There are other conditions in place for this and to find out more please refer to the further information links below or contact Group Pensions.
+There are other conditions in place for this and to find out more please refer to the further information links below.

-If you have exceeded your Annual Allowance with Kingfisher Pension Scheme, we will write to you, no later than the October following the end of the tax year it is in respect of.
+Should you exceed your standard Annual Allowance within the Kingfisher Pension Scheme, Legal & General will notify you by writing to you no later than October after the tax year to which it relates.

-Further information regarding the Annual Allowance and the respective charges can be found on the HM Revenue & Customs website.
+Further information regarding the Annual Allowance can be found on the HM Revenue & Customs website.